 ‘Thanksgiving facts and Thanksgiving myths have blended together for years, much like gravy and mashed potatoes, and separating them is just as complicated.’

-As you finish up your holiday feast, walk off those mashed potatoes with us as we tour America’s most haunted cities!
+Looking for a fun way to walk off your holiday feast?
+Join us as we tour America’s most haunted cities!
 Check out our locations page to see if we offer a ghost tour in your town.

 The First Thanksgiving